oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/getting-started.md

         entity_attribute: user                    # attribute name of current entity that can be used in configuration
         start_step: started                       # step that will be assigned automatically to new entities
         steps_display_ordered: true               # defines whether all steps will be shown on view page in steps widget
+        defaults:
+            active: true                          # active by default
+        exclusive_active_groups: [group_flow]     # active only single workflow for a specified groups
+        exclusive_record_groups:
+            - unique_run                          # only one run for an `entity` from specified groups can be performed
+        priority: 100                             # has priotiry of 100
         steps:                                    # list of all existing steps in workflow
             started:                              # step where user should enter firstname and lastname
                 label: 'Started'                  # step label